The LASIK Experience

 How Dr. Goosey Performs LASIK Procedures

 Dr. Goosey is one of the few ophthalmologists in the United States, let alone Houston, that uses the latest technology for LASIK eye surgery: The WaveLight® Allegretto Wave® Eye-Q Laser system.
-It was the first new laser approved by the FDA, and in 2003, it was granted the widest approval range ever initially given to a new laser for both myopic and hyperopic vision correction.
+It was the first new laser approved by the FDA and was granted the widest approval range ever initially given to a new laser for both myopic and hyperopic vision correction.

 During the procedure, Dr. Goosey uses this innovative computerized laser technology, and his surgical skill, to create a thin flap on the outer layer of the cornea.
 These precise lasers are designed to effectively reshape the curvature of your cornea.
 This, in turn, results in correcting the refractive error in each eye and ultimately improving your field of vision without continued use of glasses or contacts.
 The beauty of LASIK eye surgery is that there is no bleeding or stitches, your eyes heal naturally, and surprisingly with little downtime.